 Sean added some diagonal bracing and other reinforcements to the frame and we took it away for sandblasting and powdercoat, along with some other parts.
 The powdercoat is called “Silver Vein”.
 Front and rear sway bars and few brackets are powdercoated semigloss black.

 The rear suspension was most easily assembled with the chassis inverted.
 The people at Foreign Engines Inc sold us two sets of these 17×7 alloy wheels with tires for a very reasonable price.
-Four of the wheels are just about perfect and I will do cosmetic repair on the others later.
+I painted the four best wheels and installed the four best tires, plenty of rubber left for initial driving.
 The double hump sway bar is from an Infiniti J30 rear suspension we had, and fit the dual exhaust perfectly.

 The chassis was rolled under the body and bolted in place using some rubber shims I made from an old conveyor belt.

 I painted the engine compartment with a silver grey urethane and urethane clearcoat.
-I used this same paint to tint the textured urethane on the underside and wheel wells, and I painted the inside surfaces of the front and rear fenders with the same textured urethane tinted with body color (wine red).
+I used this same paint to tint the textured urethane on the underside of the body.

 Adapting the front fender to the Skyline structure was easier than we expected.
 The panel shown is formed to fit the Skyline structure where the original fenders bolted on, and the upper flange fits the Studebaker fenders.